-Your privacy is important to us which is why we want to inform you on our updated Privacy Notice.
-To give you a more transparent and clear information on how we process your personal data, we have divided the Privacy Notice into different sections.
+Your privacy is important to us which is why we want to share our updated Privacy Notice.
+To give you more transparent and clear information on how we process your personal data, we have divided the Privacy Notice into different sections.
 In each chapter, we describe in more detail what personal data we have about you and how we use it.
 We have also increased the information on your rights, for example how to get access to your data and how you can request to terminate the usage of your data.

 You can view our updated Privacy Notice here

 With warmer weather the flowers are starting to bloom and grass is growing well.